-1. In the main menu, click the settings icon () next to the name of the primary Administration Server.
+1. At the top of the screen, click the settings icon (2) next to the name of the primary Administration Server.

 - 2. On the page that opens, proceed to the Administration Servers tab. - 3.
-In the administration group from which you want to delete the secondary Administration Server, select the secondary Administration Server.

-4. On the menu line, click Delete.

-5. In the window that opens, click OK to confirm that you want to delete the secondary Administration Server.
+In the administration group from which you want to delete the secondary Administration Server, select the secondary Administration Server. - 4.
+On the menu line, click Delete. - 5.
+In the window that opens, click OK to confirm that you want to delete the secondary Administration Server.